 So I left the trading floor and started my own service.

-Every money-making opportunity I found… I shared with my readers.
+Every moneymaking opportunity I found… I shared with my readers.

 For instance, I called attention to Apple in 2011… saying to be on the lookout for “a possible breakout.”